conduktor/conduktor-docs/docs/guide/conduktor-in-production/admin/gw-policies.md

 #### Dead letter topic

-If a dead letter topic service is configured for the Gateway, then you can optionally supply a topic name for this policy to use for any records which are considered invalid.
+If a dead letter topic service is configured for Gateway, then you can optionally supply a topic name for this policy to use for any records which are considered invalid.
 This topic will be created with the default config for your Kafka setup.

 Any record which the policy considers invalid is written to the dead letter topic, and has some headers added for audit purposes.
 Please note that this is done in the `AUDIT_LOG_ONLY` mode also, even though the records in this mode are still written to the "real" topic.